 Schedule a Consultation

-If you live in Long Island, New York and are looking to get body lift surgery, contact Leland Deane, MD, FACS at the Long Island Plastic Surgical Group at your earliest convenience.
+If you live in Long Island, New York and are looking to get body lift surgery, contact Leland Deane, MD, FACS of the New York Plastic Surgical Group, a division of Long Island Plastic Surgical Group, at your earliest convenience.
 Call (516) 441-7427 to schedule your consultation.